Optimize your marketing campaigns with five components of a winning post-campaign analysis dashboard

-- Review results versus the plan - avoid getting channelled down the areas that look good.
+- Review results versus the plan - avoid getting channeled down the areas that look good.
 Remember that big learnings also come from failure

-- Analyse step-change learnings - this may include new channels and/ or formats, alongside continuous improvement learnings
+- Analyze step-change learnings - this may include new channels and/ or formats, alongside continuous improvement learnings

 - Include lessons learned and recommendations for future campaigns - highlight successes and failures and elements that may require further testing and refinement